CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 Quizzes (Deploy)

-Allowing a student to take a quiz at a different time than the rest of the class is accomplished through the Quiz Settings.
+Allow a student to take a quiz at a different time than the rest of the class:

-• Look for an Assign to: card at the bottom of the page.
+• Edit the quiz and look for an Assign to: card at the bottom of the page.
 This card will be assigned to Everyone. (don't change this)

-• Below the available dates, look for a + Add button and select it to add an additional Assign to: card.
+• Select the + Add button to add an additional Assign to: card.

 • In the new card's Assign to field, select the student or section's name from the dropdown list.
 Note: After selecting the name of the student or section, the first card's Assign to field will change from Everyone to Everyone Else.